Make your RRSP contributions today

 - Capital losses can only be written off against capital gains.
 You cannot write capital losses off against other types of income.

 - You must use capital losses against capital gains in 2001 first.
-Any net capital losses can be carried backwards.
+Any net capital losses can be carried backward.

 - You can apply the net capital losses against any of the capital gains in the three preceding years.